scottyeager/info_foundation/src/grid/farming_simulate.md

 ## Check our TFGrid Manual

+This is for our version 2.0 today (there is a 2.2. being released right now, July 2020)

 Visit the [3SDK Wiki: TFGrid Manual](https://sdk.threefold.io/)

 Besides simulating your farming cases, the 3SDK Wiki is here to help you with (is for version 2.0):